francoisdtm/francois.dautreme.fr/content/blog/tradingbot-the-beginning/index.md

 analysis and trading strategies.

 Moreover, I am majoring in cybersecurity.
-I will therefore be taking security into account during the whole process.
-It is an important part of every program, as some parts of the bot will be exposed to the internet.
+I will therefore be taking security into account during the whole process: it is an important part of every program, as some parts of the bot will be exposed to the internet.

 ### How I will proceed